MaSieS4Fun/MaSi-OS/README.md

 # MaSi-OS
-ARMBIAN, SteamOS like for AYN ODIN 2, ODIN 2 Poral, ODIN 2 Mini and AYN Thor.
+ARMBIAN, SteamOS like for AYN ODIN 2.

 Can join [Discord](https://discord.gg/Mqegm7PvV9)
 ________________